EmirTonkal/case_emirtonkal/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 #
-You can log in with "admin" "admin" from the login panel or a new registration can be created from the registration panel.
+You can login with "admin" "admin" from the login panel or a new registration can be created from the registration panel.

 #